santosh3110/E-Commerce-book-recommendation-system/README.md

 📜 License
 This project is licensed under the Apache 2.0 License.

+🙏 Acknowledgments
+Deployed using Streamlit and Docker for easy access.

 📬 Contact
 For any questions or feedback, feel free to reach out: